The RFC publication process includes the stages described below. See the process flowchart here.

 The IRTF processes their documents as described in RFC 5743.

-Anyone can write an Internet-Draft and independently submit it to the RFC Editor for possible publication as an RFC (Informational or Experimental category only).
-It will be published after review, and perhaps revision, for technical competence, relevance, and adequate writing.
-It will also be reviewed by the RFC Editor and by the IESG for possible conflict with the IETF process.
-Once this has been completed successfully, independent submissions enter the same publication process as IETF submissions.
+Anyone can write an Internet-Draft and independently submit it to the Independent Submissions Editor (ISE) for possible publication as an RFC (Informational, Experimental, and Historic categories only).
+It will be reviewed for technical competence, relevance, and adequate writing.
+It will also be reviewed by the ISE and by the IESG for possible conflict with the IETF process.
+If selected for publication, the submission will enter the RFC Editor’s publication queue.

 An independent submission must first be published as an Internet-Draft.
 Please see the instructions on the Independent Submissions page regarding submission.